ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 Some extra performance can be squeezed out of tweaking non-durable settings specifically for loading data following suggestions by [Craig Ringer on StackOverflow](https://stackoverflow.com/a/12207237).
 Some of the settings can be dangerous for database integrity in the event of a crash though.
 The main settings to change are turning off `fsync` to avoid flushing data to disk and also turning off `full_page_writes` to avoid guarding against partial page writes.

-You can also insert data into an unlogged table that generates no WAL and gets truncated upon crash recovery but is faster to write into.[^unlogged-explanation] While inserting into an unlogged table might be fast, you still have to convert it to a regular logged table afterwards which can be a [slow single-threaded process](https://dba.stackexchange.com/a/195829).
+You can also insert data into an unlogged table that generates no WAL and gets truncated upon crash recovery but is faster to write into.
+While inserting into an unlogged table might be fast, you still have to convert it to a regular logged table afterwards which can be a [slow single-threaded process](https://dba.stackexchange.com/a/195829).
 And hypertables cannot be unlogged, so if you want a hypertable you need to further convert/migrate the regular logged table to a hypertable which can also be slow.

-[^unlogged-explanation]:Explained unlogged tables.

 # So what's the best method?